csci701f23/undercover-salamander/README.md

 3. Click on the "github-pages" environment
 4. Change the setting for "Deployment branches and tags" to "Selected branches and tags"
 5. For whichever branch you want to allow the site to deploy from, add the name of that branch as a rule

+To see the fully deployed website, visit https://csci701f23.github.io/undercover-salamander/.

 ### Examples and How to Use